 Each day that we come to work, the team at Webb Noonan Kidd Funeral Home has but one goal: to uphold a tradition of excellence that began in 1900 with our founder, David Webb.

-We are confident that we will meet you and your family's funeral, burial and cremation needs with knowledge, experience, attention to detail and—above all—caring hearts.
+We are confident that we will meet the funeral, burial and cremation needs of you and your family, with knowledge, experience, attention to detail and—above all—caring hearts.

 - Upright headstones

 Option for mail delivery of ashes

 Sent through postal mail service, signature required.

 - Cremation remembrance jewelry

 - Option for home delivery of ashes